w3f/polkadot-wiki/docs/learn/learn-governance.md

 an outcome, i.e. being voted on.

 If a proposal is submitted by the public or council there is a fixed enactment delay period of
-{{ polkadot: <RPC network="polkadot" path="consts.democracy.enactmentPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.democracy.maxProposals" defaultValue={115,200} filter="blocksToDays" /> :kusama }}.
+{{ polkadot: <RPC network="polkadot" path="consts.democracy.enactmentPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.democracy.maxProposals" defaultValue={115,200} filter="blocksToDays" /> :kusama }} days.
 Proposals submitted as part of the enactment of a prior referendum can set the enactment delay period as desired.
 Emergency proposals deal with major problems with the network that need to be "fast-tracked", which leads to shorter enactment times.

 In Gov2, anyone is able to start a referendum at anytime and they can do so as many times as they wish.
-Several new features, known as **Origins and Tracks**, are introduced to help aid in processing and flow of the referenda protocol.
+Several new features, known as **Origins and Tracks**, are introduced to help aid in the flow and processing of the referenda protocol.

 An Origin can be thought of as a rich descriptor for a given privilege level.
-The proposer of the referenda now selects an appropriate Origin for their request based on the requirements.
+The proposer of the referenda now selects an appropriate Origin for their request based on the requirements of the proposal.

 Each Origin is associated with a single referendum class and each class is associated with a Track.
 The Track outlines the lifecycle for the proposal and is independent from other class's tracks.
 Having independent tracks allows the network to tailor the dynamics of referenda based upon their implied privilege level.

-So for example, a runtime upgrade (`set_code` call) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different origins are needed in which different turnouts, approvals, deposits and a minimum enactment periods will be predetermined on the pallet.
+So for example, a runtime upgrade (`set_code` call) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different Origins are needed in which different turnouts, approvals, deposits and a minimum enactment periods will be predetermined on the pallet.

 ### Proposing a Referendum